flyingrhinonz/nftwatch/README.md

 being accurate, but it serves its main purpose of being a rules troubleshooting assistant as well as giving you fairly accurate stats.
+- Empty lines in the output come from nftables, not nftwatch. nftables does not add an empty line before new tables, therefore subsequent tables are printed directly below the closing brace of the last block.
+For example - can be seen in the table fail2ban adds.

 I initially wrote nftwatch because I wanted a realtime running output from nftables that was better than simply